micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-12-rashi_en.md

 ### passuk 2
 <b>I will make you into a great nation.</b> Since traveling causes three things: It inhibits the birth of children, and decreases one’s wealth and lessens one’s fame, therefore, these three blessings were necessary.
 He [God], promised him children, wealth and fame.
 <b>I will bless you.</b> With wealth.
 <b>And you will be a blessing.</b> [I.e.,] the blessings are entrusted to you.
 Until now they were in My hand; I blessed Adam and Noach.
 Henceforth, you shall bless whomever you desire.
 An alternate explanation: I will make you into a great nation.
 This [is the basis of the opening <i>Shemoneh Esrei</i> prayer], when we say: “God of Avraham.”
 I will bless you.
-This is the basis of saying: “God of Yitzchok.”
+This is the basis of saying: “God of Yitzchak.”
 And [I will] make your name great.
 This is the basis of saying: “God of Yaakov.”
 One might think [that the first berachah of <i>Shemoneh Esrei</i>] should be concluded by [mentioning] all [three].
 The text, therefore, states . . .
 And you will be a blessing.
-Only with your mention is it concluded and not with them [Yitzchok and Yaakov].
+Only with your mention is it concluded and not with them [Yitzchak and Yaakov].
 <b>From your land.</b> But, had he not already left there with his father and come to Charan?
 But, He [in effect] was telling him, “Keep distancing yourself from there and leave your father’s house [as well].”
 <b>To the land that I will show you.</b> He did not immediately reveal which land it was in order that it be precious in his eyes, as well as to reward him for every word.
-Similarly: “Your son, your only, the one you love, Yitzchok” Similarly: “On one of the mountains that I will tell you,” and similarly: “And proclaim to it the proclamation that I will tell you.”
+Similarly: “Your son, your only, the one you love, Yitzchak” Similarly: “On one of the mountains that I will tell you,” and similarly: “And proclaim to it the proclamation that I will tell you.”

 ### passuk 3
 <b>And through you, will be blessed.</b> There are many Aggadaic interpretations, but this is the simple meaning: A man says to his son, “May you be like Avraham.”
 This is the meaning every [time the expression] וְנִבְרְכוּ בְךָ [appears] in Scripture.
 The following [expression] proves this: “Through you shall [the People of] Israel bless, saying: May Elohim make you as Ephraim and Menasheh.”